- Why is the University of Alberta releasing my salary information?

 - Is there any way information can be exempted from being publicly released?

 Section 6(2) of the act authorizes the minister responsible for the act, or their delegate, to exempt a public sector body from the requirement to disclose an individual's information if, in the designated minister's opinion, the disclosure could unduly threaten the safety of that individual.
 There are no other grounds for granting exemptions to individuals.
 Please read the Exemption Process for more detailed information.

 - How do I apply for an exemption from compensation disclosure?

 If you believe that the compensation disclosure could unduly threaten your safety, you may make an application to the minister to request a personal exemption.
 The minister will only consider applications for this reason.
-To apply for an exemption, complete the PSCTA Exemption Application Form and send a copy of your application to firstname.lastname@example.org.
+To apply for an exemption, complete the Compensation Disclosure Exemption Form (PDF) and send a copy of your application to firstname.lastname@example.org.
 Call 780-492-0210 for more information.